wowashuwow/wowashuwow.github.io/_pages/about.md

 Now, if you want the short version,

-I'm a **Creative Copywriter** helping **B2B SaaS** businesses (products AND agencies) grow with the help of high quality **Technical Content Writing, Communications Writing, and UX Writing**.
-My copy is designed not just for CRO, but for your customers and partners to have a **better brand experience** with your company.
+I'm a **Creative Freelance Writer** helping **B2B SaaS** businesses (products AND agencies) grow with the help of high quality **Technical Content Writing, Marcomms Writing, and UX Writing**.
+My copy is designed not just for CRO, but for your customers and partners to have a **high quality brand experience** with your company.

-If you like [my work](/work/) and would like to hire me, send me an email at **ab@ashutoshbhosale.com**, and let's make good writing contribute directly to your bottom line 💪
+If you like [my work](/work/) and would like to hire me, send me a message at **ab@ashutoshbhosale.com** or on [LinkedIn](https://www.linkedin.com/in/ashutoshbhosale/), and let's make good writing contribute directly to your bottom line 💪

 But you say you have an above-average attention span in this twenty-first century?
 I laud you.
 I also tell you you're in luck, because we're in the long version now, and in the long version, we have a conversation.